Parkview Christian Church

 Parkview Christian Church is a non-denominational church.
-It located in Orland Park, IL, a suburb of Chicago.
-Since then they have grown to average 8,000 people in attendance between its 3 campuses each week.
+It located in Orland Park, Illinois, a suburb of Chicago.

 History

 In 1950, two women formed a prayer group which eventually evolved into Tinley Park Church of Christ.
 The group of 30 met for the first worship service on April 15, 1951, in a "storefront" on Oak Park Avenue.
 TPCC was able to purchase the Zion Lutheran building, and on February 13, 1955, they moved into their own building.
 In 1974, a decision was made to sell that building and relocate as they had outgrown the facility.

 After 22 years on Oak Park Avenue, the building at 16250 South 84th Avenue was built, and the congregation moved in on October 2, 1977.
 Then, on June 4, 1990, the church voted to change the name of "Tinley Park Church of Christ" to "Tinley Park Christian Church", thus clearing up some confusion in the community.

 In 1989, the church was averaging 150 in attendance.
 Sunday mornings grew to three services.
 By 2000 the church had grown to 500 in worship attendance.
 Parkview then purchased land at the corner of 183rd and Wolf Rd, at the time an essentially vacant area of Orland Park.
-With the involvement of the city, the church purchased 12 acres with an option of 6 more for later.
+With the involvement of the city, the church purchased 12 acres with an option of six more for later.
 With the announcement of the state's involvement in the development of 183rd St, the property value has greatly increased and plans for ministry have been enhanced.